nc108x/2023-scoreboard/README.md

 Designed for the internal use of the HKUST Robotics Team.

 First time using Javascript and ReactJS so code is very bad I am trying my best orz \
+Feel free to ping me with found bugs/feedback/PRs. \
 WIP so stuff may be broken use at your own risk.

+### Disclaimer
+I am not responsible for frozen mainboards, dead batteries, thermonuclear war, or you getting owned because the scoreboard failed.
+Please do some research if you have any concerns about features included in this scoreboard.

 ### Usage

 - Left click on a pole to add a red ring and right click to add a blue ring.